udayakiran007/LearnCsAcademy/friction-note.md

 work 8:12:2023 - 9:12:2023 till 4am working from an grocery store application boilerplate to an course purchasing website with cms and connecting weekend quiz with cms

 developing quiz 9:12 2023 from 9:20 question cms ...

+9:12 2023 found an interesting boilerplate called CEEz for course app now gone ah find an easy way to generate an redeem code for each weekend quiz task for further